-with $(m_{\Lambda },l_{\Lambda })\in M\times \Z$ (respectively $(m_{\Lambda },l_{\Lambda })\in M_{\Q}\times \Q$).
-Conversely, every piecewise affine function on $N_{\R}$ such that its defining affine functions have integral (respectively rational) coefficients, is an H-lattice function (respectively a rational piecewise affine function). \end{prop} \begin{proof} We will prove the statement for lattice functions.
+with $(m_{\Lambda' },l_{\Lambda' })\in M\times \Z$ (respectively $(m_{\Lambda' },l_{\Lambda' })\in M_{\Q}\times \Q$).
+Conversely, every piecewise affine function on $\Lambda $ such that its defining functions have integral (respectively rational) coefficients, is an H-lattice function (respectively a rational piecewise affine function). \end{prop} \begin{proof} We will prove the statement for H-lattice functions.
 The statement for rational piecewise affine functions is proved with the same argument.
 If $f$ is an H-lattice function, we can write $f=g-h$, where $g$ and $h$ are H-lattice concave functions.
 We obtain $\Pi $ as any common refinement of $\Pi (g)$ and $\Pi (h)$ to a polyhedral complex.
 Then the statement follows from the definition of H-lattice concave functions.
-The converse is an easy consequence of Corollary \ref{cor:6}. \end{proof}